MostafaHamedd/Tellmore01.github.io/index.markdown

 ##### AUTOMATED COURSE REGISTRATION (EDUCATIONAL PURPOSES ONLY) (Python, Selenium)

-* 	Implemented a python script that logins to a university account, goes to the Enrolment section, and fills the CRN section with the specified CRNs.
+* 	Implemented a python script that logins to a university account, goes to the Enrollment section, and fills the CRN section with the specified CRNs.

 GROUP PROJECTS